nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * Open  windows file explorer
 * In the left pane, a section named `linux` will be visible.
 Click on it to see the folders of the installed WSL Linux distributions in Windows file explorer

+## Run linux commands in windows using wsl prefix
+* Linux commands can be run in

 ## Shutdown Linux distributions
 * Run the command `wsl --shutdown` to shutdown all the installed Linux distributions
 * Run the command `wsl -t <distroName>` to shutdown only a single installed Linux distribution.
 The installed "distroName" can be obtained by running the command `wsl -l`